VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: Experiments

 \subsubsection{Decoupling the Impact of Data Contamination}

-To better diagnose the root causes of performance degradation, we introduce a \textit{Loose Metric}, which computes the average accuracy across multiple instantiations of each symbolic problem.
-Unlike the strict all-or-nothing criterion used in our primary evaluation, this softer metric awards partial credit for solving a subset of the variants, enabling a clearer separation between contamination-driven memorization and instability in symbolic reasoning.
-Specifically, the results as summarized in Table~\ref{table:results_7B_soft} and Table~\ref{table:results_32B_soft} reveal several notable trends.
+To better diagnose the sources of performance degradation, we analyze results under the \emph{loose metric}.
+Unlike the strict all-or-nothing criterion, this softer metric grants partial credit for solving subsets of variants, thereby helping disentangle contamination-driven memorization from instability in symbolic reasoning.

-First, the remaining performance drops on AMC23 under the Loose Metric (i.e., averaging $-15.1\%$ for 7B models and $-13.5\%$ for 32B models) are likely attributable to contamination.
-Given the prevalence of AMC-style problems in pretraining corpora, these drops suggest overreliance on memorized surface forms.
-For instance, \texttt{Qwen2.5-MATH-7B} still suffers a $38.4\%$ decline under soft evaluation, indicating a strong dependence on rote retrieval.
-In contrast, models such as \texttt{Skywork-OR1-Math-7B} (only $2.5\%$ drop) and \texttt{DAPO-Qwen-32B} ($7.2\%$ drop) exhibit greater resilience, implying stronger abstraction capabilities and less susceptibility to contamination.

-Second, on the more complex AIME24 benchmark, performance degradation is mitigated for some models under the Loose Metric, though the reduction is far from universal.
-This asymmetry suggests that a significant portion of failure stems from inconsistent symbolic reasoning: many models succeed on a subset of variants but fail to generalize reliably across all.
-Even minor perturbations in numeric form or expression structure continue to challenge models lacking robustness-oriented training.

-Finally, several models (including \texttt{Qwen2.5-Math-7B-Oat-Zero} and \texttt{SRPO-Qwen-32B}) continue to exhibit sharp drops under soft evaluation (i.e., $-16.9\%$ and $-14.9\%$ on AMC23, $-34.1\%$ and $-15.6\%$ on AIME24, respectively), pointing to deeper architectural or training-stage fragilities.
-These models appear unable to maintain consistent performance even under mild symbolic variation, raising concerns about their generalization strategies.
+Results on AMC23 suggest that contamination exerts a substantial influence, especially on the base models.
+For example, the base model \texttt{Qwen2.5-MATH-7B} shows a $38.5\%$ decline, consistent with heavy reliance on memorized patterns rather than generalizable reasoning.
+By contrast, \texttt{Skywork-OR1-Math-7B} and \texttt{DAPO-Qwen-32B} record much smaller drops ($2.6\%$ and $7.2\%$, respectively), indicating greater resistance to contamination and stronger abstraction of underlying structures.

+On the more challenging AIME24 and AIME25 benchmarks, degradation is more heterogeneous.
+Models such as \texttt{SRPO-Qwen-32B} exhibit relatively mild drops (e.g., $4.6\%$ on AIME25), suggesting improved robustness across symbolic variants.
+Others, including \texttt{Qwen2.5-32B} and \texttt{DAPO-Qwen-32B}, suffer sharp declines ($21.2\%$ and $13.5\%$ on AIME25), reflecting persistent fragility when faced with minor symbolic perturbations.